BethSpornitz/datafun-05-sql-project/README.md

 ## Create Python Script to exececute SQL operations

-def insert_new_records(db_file_path)
+This will insert new records into the dabatse. def insert_new_records(db_file_path)

 This function is to help you confirm that the data has been successfully inserted into the artists and songs tables.
 It acts as a quick check to ensure that the database operations (like inserts) have worked as intended.